 Compare physician office visit prices, dental prices, hospital outpatient tests, PT visits and some surgery prices, as well as some ER prices (estimated at 2017-2018 prices plus 5% inflation) in NH.
 Choose procedure or test (e.g. lab, Radiology such as x-ray, MRI, CT or ultrasound).
 Select insurance, or uninsured to compare charges with your deductible.
 Tonsillectomy, colonoscopy and about 20 different surgeries are in Outpatient, which are bundled to include surgeon and anesthesia costs.
 Price transparency project developed by the New Hampshire Insurance dept. Excellent website, easy to navigate

-Average 2014 charges for the top 20 outpatient procedures & ambulatory surgery at each Utah hospital and freestanding ambulatory surgery center.
-File is in a difficult-to-read Excel format with CPT code or ICD-9 abbreviations.
-The format is extremely cumbersome for consumers.
-Possible procedures with average prices could be colonoscopy, upper or lower GI endoscopy, EGD, polpectomy, knee arthroscopy, cataract and laser eye procedures, myringotomy (ear tubes), tonsillectomy, cardiac cath, pacemaker, spinal injection, cochlear implants, carpal tunnel release, complex laparoscopic procedures (e.g. lap choley gall bladder removal), septoplasty.
-Report by UT Department of Health
+Utah theoretically provides Average charges for the top 20 outpatient procedures & ambulatory surgery at each Utah hospital and freestanding ambulatory surgery center.
+They state that both 2017 and 2014 charges are available.
+Scroll to the bottom of the page to see Outpatient reports.
+However, the format is extremely cumbersome and probably impossible to read for most consumers.
+We could make no sense of it.
+Possible files are in a difficult-to-read Excel format with CPT code or ICD-9 abbreviations.
+The 2014 procedures with average prices could be colonoscopy, upper or lower GI endoscopy, EGD, polpectomy, knee arthroscopy, cataract and laser eye procedures, myringotomy (ear tubes), tonsillectomy, cardiac cath, pacemaker, spinal injection, cochlear implants, carpal tunnel release, complex laparoscopic procedures (e.g. lap choley gall bladder removal), septoplasty.
+Report by UT Department of Health.
+Please send us an email if you can make it work for you.

-Compare 2018 hospital prices for lab work, x-ray & imaging tests.
-MRI charges averaged $2358 [pelvis angiography] to $4647 [MRI-pelvis, multiple sequences] with physician fee.
-CT scan of head, neck, face, chest, spine, pelvis, abdomen (overall CT average $1878 to $2932); digital screening mammograms average $602 with physician charge.
-Specific test prices for urinalysis, glucose, Metabolic Panel ($112 average), lipid panel ($98), PSA (average $151, range 42 to 304), CBC (range $25 to $126), strep test group A (range from $43 to $175), Pap test (average 121 to 152), pregnancy test (range $21 to $103), blood typing, OB ultrasound (average $774), x-rays, Cardiology EKG or echocardiogram, PT evaluation ($304 to 338 average) and more.
+Compare 2019 hospital prices for lab work, x-ray & imaging tests.
+MRI charges averaged $1942 [pelvis angiography] to $4134 [MRI-brain, multiple sequences] with physician fee.
+CT scan of head, neck, face, chest, spine, pelvis, abdomen (overall CT average $1358 to $4120); digital screening mammograms average $548 with physician charge.
+Specific test prices for urinalysis, glucose, Metabolic Panel ($111 average), lipid panel ($97), PSA (average $131, range 61 to 267), CBC (range $59 to $72), strep test group A (range from $74 to $82), Pap test (average 122 to 129), pregnancy test (average $58), blood typing, OB ultrasound first trimester (average $903), x-rays, Cardiology EKG or echocardiogram, PT evaluation ($302 average, moderate complexity), colonoscopies ($3660 without biopsy) and more.
 CPT codes listed.
-Probably the best State site for hospital outpatient diagnostic test cost comparison.
-Some average prices have gone down this year, which may support useful price comparisons among hospitals.
+Vermont probably has the best State site for hospital outpatient diagnostic test cost comparison.
+Some average prices in VT have gone down this year, which may support useful price comparisons among hospitals.
 Prices good through Sept.
-2018, so add inflation to update.
-Tables 3B through 3I
+2019.
+Tables 3B through 3O.

-Consumers can view median charge in 2016 for selected outpatient surgery (last tab) by hospital, ambulatory surgery center and for the state.
-Surgeries show case volume and common price for breast, hernia repair, colonoscopy, knee arthroscopy, fibroid removal, laparoscopy, gallbladder, hysterectomy.
-Hospital data (one facility at a time) shows inpatient cases by service line, financial performance & efficiency; patient satisfaction.
-Must click on additional tabs, or select printer-friendly in order to see more information.
+Consumers can view median charge in 2016 for selected outpatient surgery by hospital, ambulatory surgery center and for the state.
+Surgeries show case volume and average (median) price for breast, hernia repair, colonoscopy, knee arthroscopy, fibroid removal, laparoscopy, gallbladder, hysterectomy.
+Hospital report shows inpatient cases by service line, financial performance & efficiency; patient satisfaction.
+Must click on additional tabs to see more information.
 See detail and read carefully.
-Prepared by Virginia Health Information using 2016 data (some 2017)
+Prepared by Virginia Health Information (VHI) using 2016 price data, financial results for 2017, and patient satisfaction for 2017-2018.

 Compare outpatient and ambulatory surgery volume and charges for colonoscopy, cataracts, eardrum surgery, shoulder or knee surgery, carpal tunnel surgery, removal of tonsils & adenoids, appendectomy, breast biopsy, endoscopy, gallbladder (cholecystectomy), upper GI, heart catheterization and more.
 Compare hospitals and surgical centers.
 Typical (median) price in county and statewide Wisconsin median prices shown, but no dates are provided for reference.
 Prices exclude surgeon and other doctors’ fees which may double the numbers you see here